tsgates/arch-wiki-markdown/wiki/JACK_Audio_Connection_Kit.md

 -   Install pulseaudio-alsa.
 -   Install qjackctl, and tell your GUI window/desktop system to run it at startup.
--   Make sure qjackctl is told to:
+-   Make sure QjackCtl is told to:
     -   use the D-Bus interface,
     -   run at startup,
     -   save its configuration to the default location,
     -   start the JACK audio server on application startup,
     -   enable the system tray icon, and
-    -   start minimized to ssytem tray.
+    -   start minimized to sytem tray.
 -   Reboot.
--   After logging in, you will see QJackCtl in your system tray.
+-   After logging in, you will see QjackCtl in your system tray.
     Left-click on it.
--   Start tweaking in the QJackCtl GUI.
+-   Start tweaking in the QjackCtl GUI.
 The info embedded in the shell-script setup above may be of some help :-) As may be the info in this article.
 Just remember that you have to get your latency down to less than 5ms for live tone production or filtration of any